What’s in My Camera Bag as a Travel Blogger – 2023

 Travel Blogger Camera Gear Review

 I hope you found the camera gear I use as a travel blogger helpful to you!
-Additionally, I use a Macbook Pro 13-inch (3 years old and still working perfectly!) to do all my work and use the Lacie external hard drives to back up!
+Additionally, I use the newer Macbook Pro 13-inch to do all my work and use the Lacie external hard drives to back up!

 Have any camera questions, feel free to dm me through Instagram @findlovetravel.
-Explore my destinations here.
+Explore my destinations here, travel resources here, and travel inspiration here.

 Photo of author

-5 thoughts on “What’s in My Camera Bag as a Travel Blogger – 2023”
+1 thought on “What’s in My Camera Bag as a Travel Blogger – 2024”

 Leave a Comment